Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 Did we forget to tell about how much software engineering is a collaborative environment?
 There is no collaboration without human beings.

-Well, for a great mob programming experience, trust needs to be built.
+Well, for a great Mob Programming experience, trust needs to be built.
 You can't start your very first rotation all-in with strong challenges, arguments, and all that good stuff.

 Practicing kata is a lovely way to step into it and to learn about how you and your partners react to different situations.
 As always, it's important to remember that it's the job that's being criticized and not the person.

-# Who talks about it
+# Who talks about it?

 Is it possible to mention Mob Programming without mentioning [Woody ZUILL](https://www.linkedin.com/in/woodyzuill/)?
 Let's give credit where credit is due.
 He and his team are the originators of Mob Programming.